 The Chapel, situated in the Main Street, dates back to 1875 when it was officially inaugurated.
 It has an adjoining Sunday School building at the rear with visitor facilities.
 Its main interior has seating downstairs and along a surrounding balcony gallery upstairs.
 Its centrepiece is a solid mahogany raised pulpit, fronted by a fully functional, sunken baptism bath.
-It houses its original pipe organ still in use today.
+It houses its original pipe organ.

 Historical Interest and Archives

-The complete historical records of this chapel have been deposited within the County Archives department at Cambridgeshire County Council, Shire Hall, Cambridge.
-These date back to 1881 and include minutes of meetings, records of dedications, marriages, baptisms and funerals.
+The complete historical records of this chapel have been deposited within the County Archives department at Cambridgeshire County Council.
+These date back to 1881 and include minutes of meetings, records of dedications, marriages, baptisms, funerals and accounts.
 There are also many photographs of Sunday School students and special events.
-They are available to view, free of charge, by appointment with the CCC.
+They are available to view, free of charge, by appointment with the CCC at the Ely address.

 St Peter’s Church

-The Church Commissioners and the Diocese of Ely have control over this; the building is up for planning applications and sale.
+The Church Commissioners and the Diocese of Ely have sold the church for residential use.